 Promotion and market development through research, education and information

-The Kansas Wheat Commission is funded by a 1.5 cent per bushel, voluntary assessment on each bushel of wheat grown in Kansas and sold to a Kansas grain elevator.
+The Kansas Wheat Commission is funded by a two cent per bushel, voluntary assessment on each bushel of wheat grown in Kansas and sold to a Kansas grain elevator.
 According to state statute, “…Such assessment shall be levied and assessed to the grower at the time of sale, and shall be shown as a deduction by the first purchaser from the price paid in settlement to the grower.”

 The Kansas Wheat Commission was created by the Kansas Legislature in 1957 to conduct a campaign of grain commodity promotion and market development through research, education and information.

 Since 2001, Kansas State University has experienced a loss of 15 - 20% in state support, just in wheat research.
-For the past few years, wheat producers have been asked to fill in this gap.
+For the past several years, wheat producers have been asked to fill in this gap.
 This struggle for funding is making it harder and harder to keep young, aspiring scientists interested in wheat.

 Advances have been made in crop science to utilize biotechnology traits such as plant resistance to insect or disease as well as tolerance to herbicide and environmental conditions such as drought.
 Yet wheat has not enjoyed any of these new traits because of consumer perceptions about this technology.
-As the world’s most consumed food grain, we must work with consumers to gain acceptance!